 2. Why use the LightSheer Diode over other hair removal systems?

 The LightSheer laser is specifically designed for hair removal.
 We have chosen this laser because of the extensive clinical research which demonstrates its effectiveness for permanent hair reduction.
 Other Laser Hair Removal systems that we have investigated cannot make this claim.
-We’ve used the LightSheer Diode for hundreds of thousands of treatments, so we know it works and provides the kind of long term results that our clients have come to expect from Refine Laser and Electrolysis.
+We’ve used the LightSheer Diode for hundreds of thousands of treatments, so we know it works and provides the kind of long term results that our clients have come to expect from Refine Laser and Skin Care.

 3. How does the LightSheer system remove hair?